hmalphettes/yeoman-angular-express-example/README.md

 - twitter-bootstrap
 - nodejs express with socket.io
 - testacular

-- Deploys on cloudfoundry
+It deploys on cloudfoundry.

 # Setup and Development
-Tests: `grunt express-test`
+- Tests: `grunt express-test`
-Run in dev mode: `grunt express-server`
+- Run in dev mode: `grunt express-server`
-Run in production mode: `grunt build && node app`
+- Run in production mode: `grunt build && node app`

 # How was this project generated?
 I am glad you ask: with yeoman.

-Yeoman: the doc is fantastic but it is a beta:
+Yeoman, the doc is fantastic but it is a beta:

     "Expect nothing to works."

 Here is what worked today: March 11th 2013 around noon Singapore time.

+Note: one can take the project as a seed and get going.

 ## Setting up yeoman:
 - Install the latest yeoman with the audit script: `curl -L get.yeoman.io | bash` (https://github.com/yeoman/yeoman/wiki/Manual-Install)